u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/overview/receiving_tickets.rst

 Customize the live chat channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When an individual channel is clicked on the :guilabel:`Website Live Chat Channels` dashboard, Odoo
+When an individual channel is clicked on the :guilabel:`Website Live Chat Channels` dashboard, Thrive Bureau ERP
 directs the page to the channel form.
 From there, the :guilabel:`Channel Name` can be edited,
-however Odoo names this to match the *Helpdesk* team's kanban pipeline, by default.
+however Thrive Bureau ERP names this to match the *Helpdesk* team's kanban pipeline, by default.

 .. example::
    If a *Helpdesk* team is named `Customer Care`, a *Live Chat* channel will be created with the